joedski/musings/General/AsyncData/README.md

 where `or` there is `or :: u -> Maybe t -> (t | u)` and just does `or elseValue maybeValue = match maybeValue: Just v -> v; Nothing -> elseValue;`.

-In more imperative contexts like JS, simply defining `dataOr` and `errorOr` up front is very helpful.
+In more imperative contexts like JS, simply defining `dataOr` and `errorOr` up front is very helpful because trying to convince most people that Maybe monads are useful is an uphill battle.

 ### Coalesce

-This is an opinionated way to combine 2 AsyncData instances in a manner that is most suitable to UI rendering.
+This is an opinionated way to combine 2 AsyncData instances in a manner that I've found is _usually_ most suitable to UI rendering.
 It prioritizes cases in the following manner, as it seems to be the most common order of precedence:

 1. Error
 2. Waiting